getbouncer/apidocs/card-scan/android-integration-guide/android-card-support.md

 ## Currently Supported Cards

 Cards have a variety of properties that can be used to recognize them, this includes the IIN range, the pan length, and the CVC length.
-These values correspond to the first six numbers on a card, the length a credit card number, and the length of the security code respectively.
+These values correspond to the first six numbers on a card, the length of a credit card number, and the length of the security code respectively.

 ### Existing Support